ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 RFC-EDITOR: Please remove this section before publication.

-This document has no Actions for IANA.
+This document has no actions for IANA.
 Later versions of this document may create IANA registries for generic transport property names and transport property namespaces (see {{property-names}}).

 # Privacy and Security Considerations {#privacy-security}